mmuller88/mmblog/content/cdk-appsync-eng/index.md

 # Outlook
 The [AppSync Transformer](https://github.com/) looks very interesting.
 With it it is possible to use the [AWS Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/overview) more easily.
 Thus many lines of code can be saved by generating an extended GraphQL schema using cool labels like @model @connection.

-I am also in the process of writing a Udemy course on the Todolist deployment mentioned here.
+I do make a Udemy course about creating a platform like the Todolist.
 If you want a voucher for it, let me know and once it's done you'll get one.

 # Summary
-GraphQL is mega exciting.
+GraphQL is ultra exciting.
 I think it's a forward looking API technology and I can't wait to work with it more in a professional environment.

 Thanks to the [DeepL translater (free version)](https://DeepL.com/Translator) for helping with translating to english and saving me tons of time :).